 Ibn al-Shiḥnah al-Ḥanafi [d.
-815 AH] – "If the ḥadith is authentic, yet it’s contrary to the view of the Madhḥab [Ḥanafi school], then act upon the authentic ḥadith; this will be your methodology, and the one [acting upon the authentic narration contrary to the view of the Ḥanafi school] is still regarded a Ḥanafi, because it is authentically proven that Imam … Continue reading Ibn al-Shiḥnah al-Ḥanafi [d.
+815 AH] – "If the ḥadith is authentic but contrary to the view of the madhḥab, then act on the authentic ḥadith.
+Let this be your mādhab.
+The one giving precedence to the authentic narration (over the hanafi view) is still regarded a Ḥanafi, because it is authentically proven that Imam … Continue reading Ibn al-Shiḥnah al-Ḥanafi [d.
 815 AH] – The Ḥanafi stance on following authentic narrations that are contrary to the view of Imam Abu Ḥanifah

 Naasir al-Qifaari – "a faction from the classical and contemporary researchers have affirmed that ['Abdullah] ibn Saba' was the foundation of the Shi'i motion, and the first brick in its structure; corroboratively reported in both Sunni and Shi'a books in the same manner."
 Footnote: "For instance, Ibn Taymiyyah considers Ibn Saba' to be the first … Continue reading Ibn Saba’ was the originator of the Heterodoxical Beliefs of The Shi’a